Ash4477/Rusty-Store-Inventory-Management-System/README.md

 ### Deployment:

--Test the developed functionalities thoroughly to ensure reliability and accuracy.
+- Test the developed functionalities thoroughly to ensure reliability and accuracy.
 - Deploy the Rusty Store Inventory Management System on the desired platform (e.g., local server, cloud) for production use.

 ## Technology Stack